-The MTSS team meets monthly to engage in the analyzing of academic and behavioral data as to provide recommendations for the utilization of differentiated instruction and to consider student tier placement.
-The team reviews i-Ready student reports and District interim assessment results and links it to instructional needs of the students.
+The School Leadership team meets regularly to engage in the analyzing of academic and behavioral data as to provide recommendations for the utilization of differentiated instruction and to consider student Tier Placement.
+Instructional staff utilize district programs and resources to provide whole group and intervention instruction.
+The team reviews i-Ready student reports and District mid-year assessment results and links it to instructional needs of the students.
 On-going Progress Monitoring data is reviewed to identify students who are below, meeting or exceeding expected levels of performance.
-Based on the information discussed during these meetings, the team identifies professional development resources.
-This team collaborates regularly in order to problem solve, share effective practices, evaluate implementation, make informed decisions and practice new processes and skills for both Tier 2 and Tier 3 Academic/Behavior interventions.
+Based on the information discussed during these meetings, the team identifies Professional Development resources to enhance differentiated instruction..
+This team collaborates regularly in order to problem solve, share effective practices, evaluate implementation, make informed decisions and practice new processes and skills for both Tier 2 and Tier 3 Academic/ Behavior interventions.
 Team members conduct classroom observations of students and provide teachers with recommendations for immediate intensive intervention.
-The principal maintains the school budget and works with other stakeholders to secure necessary funds for any programs requiring funding outside of the district allotment of resources.
-Inventory of resources is maintained the administrative team and may be accessed through the mainframe database.
+The principal maintains the school budget and works with other stakeholders to secure necessary funds for any programs requiring funding outside of the District allotment of resources.
+Inventory of resources is maintained by the administrative team and may be accessed through the mainframe database.